-The Jade Princess dropped anchor for the night somewhere at the entrance to the Gulf of Mexico after a rather lethargic sail; the captain had not seemed to be in any hurry, nor had he sought out her company.
-She had been left to her own devices, and this is where she’d spent most of her time, on the quarterdeck, watching where they’d been.
-Sophie had no interest in where they were going.
-Why should she?
-She no longer was in charge; it was not her ship, no longer her charted journey.
-She was simply extra baggage; not a crew member, nor a leader.
-A nobody.
-On somebody else’s ship.
+The Jade Princessdropped anchor for the night somewhere at the entrance to the Gulf of Mexico after a rather lethargic sail.
+The captain had not seemed to be in any hurry, nor had he sought out her company.
+She had been left to her own devices, and she’d spent most of her time on the quarterdeck, watching where they’d gone.

 “Would you do things differently if you had it to do over?”
 She held her breath.

 An uncomfortable silence.
-Sophie turned her face squarely toward him, letting the moon illuminate her watchful expression.
+She turned her face squarely toward him, letting the moon illuminate her watchful expression.

-Oh, Mon Dieu!
-How had she ever managed to end up with such a champion, a straight arrow, a person who would lay down his very life for her?
-She’d been truly blessed, and Sophie knew instinctively that how she responded in the next few minutes would show Limey exactly how much she valued his fealty.
+Oh, mon Dieu, how had she ever managed to end up with such a champion, a person who would lay down his very life for her?
+She’d been truly blessed, and knew instinctively that how she responded in the next few minutes would show Limey exactly how much she valued his fealty.

-Taking two hesitant steps forward, placing herself closer in the moonlight where her former first mate stood, Sophie looked up into Limey’s worried face and said softly, “Then I accept your apology, Limey.
+Taking two hesitant steps forward, placing herself closer in the moonlight where her former first mate stood, she looked up into his worried face and said softly, “Then I accept your apology, Limey.
 If you feel this is the right thing to do, then I will abide by the decision.
-You have never steered me wrong; in this I am sure.
+You have never steered me wrong.
 I will swallow my pride and be thankful I have you, and McFarlane, and Cook on board to help keep me safe.”

-She hazarded a smile, tilting her head back to gaze into Limey’s face, anxiously awaiting his response.
-With his features half obscured in shadow, Sophie was hard put to discern how Limey felt, but she sensed his eyes on her, knew when he took a half-step toward her and allowed herself a moment of self-pity by meeting him half-way and moving into his hesitant embrace.
+She hazarded a smile, tilted her head back to gaze into his face.
+Anxiously awaited his response.
+With his features half obscured in shadow, she was hard put to discern how he felt, but she sensed his eyes on her, knew when he took a half-step toward her.
+She even allowed herself a moment of self-pity by meeting him halfway, moving into his hesitant embrace.

-He was so solid; so warm, so dependable.
-Just the feel of Limey’s arms around her eased Sophie’s discomfiture over the entire situation.
+He was so solid.
+So warm, so dependable.
+Just the feel of his arms around her eased her discomfiture over the entire situation.
 He smelled of sea salt and tar, and that unique scent she associated with just Limey.
-It invited her to burrow deep into his body, to lay her cheek against his chest and sigh, to feel the scratchy wool vest he wore over his loose shirt against her face as she closed her eyes.
+It invited her to burrow deep into his body, to lay her cheek against his chest and to feel the scratchy wool vest he wore over his loose shirt against her face as she closed her eyes.